KANNUR KANDAL PROJECT

 Project Description

-The Kannur Kandal Project – ‘kandal’ being the Malayalam word for mangroves – aims to ensure the survival of existing mangroves and increase the acreage of such coastal wetlands across Kannur, potentially making it a prototype for other coastal districts in Kerala and the rest of the country.
+The Kannur Kandal Project – ‘kandal’ being the Malayalam word for mangroves – aims to ensure the survival of existing mangroves and increase the acreage of these coastal wetlands across Kannur, potentially making it a prototype for other coastal districts in Kerala and the rest of the country.

-Kannur Kandal ProjectKannur has 7.55 sq km of mangroves, i.e. around 45% of Kerala’s total mangrove forest cover.
-Nearly 90% of these forests are under private ownership and are therefore highly threatened.
+Kannur has 7.55 sq km of mangroves, i.e. around 45% of Kerala’s total mangrove forest cover. | Photo © Jayesh Padichal

 Mangrove forests have faced considerable destruction the world over, with less than half of the original acreage remaining

 Kannur has 7.55 sq km of mangroves, i.e. around 45% of Kerala’s total mangrove forest cover.
-Nearly 90% of these forests – which support at least 10 species of mangroves (including the uncommon Rhizophora apiculata), 87 species of fish, 83 species of birds and 13 species of mammals – are under private ownership and are therefore highly threatened.
+Nearly 90% of these forests, which support at least 10 species of mangroves (including the uncommon Rhizophora apiculata), 87 species of fish, 83 species of birds and 13 species of mammals, are under private ownership and are therefore highly threatened.

 Mangrove Restoration Project, Interactive Map

-PARTNERS: SBI Foundation, Kerala Forest Department
+PARTNERS: World Land Trust, SBI Foundation, Apollo Tyres, Kerala Forest Department

-PROJECT LEAD: Ramith M
+PROJECT LEAD: SAJAN JOHN

 You are donating to : Greennature Foundation